pragnya05/contact-application/README.md

 # contact-application
-This is a production ready application has contact information which can be edited, deleted and updated according to the user.
+This production ready application has contact information which can be edited, deleted and updated according to the user.

 ## Angular app under [WebContent/Media](WebContent/media) folder.